Inertial Theorem: Overcoming the quantum adiabatic limit: Geometric phase

 \section{Geometric phase}

-We derive the geometric phase in Liouville space, assuming a general non-hermitian generator $\cal{B}$.
+We derive the geometric phase in Liouville space, assuming a general non-hermitian generator $\cal{M}$, (Eq.
+(3) in the main text).
 The derivation follows the original derivation of Berry \cite{berry1984quantal}, extending the solution to a non-hermitian generator.
-If $\v{\chi}\b t$ completes a closed contour $C$ in the parametric space, the geometric phase has the form
+When $\v v^H\b{\chi\b t}$ completes a contour $C$ in the parametric of $\{ \chi \}$ (not necessarily a closed), the inertial solution acquires a geometric phase of the form